skovy/skovy.dev/content/blog/measuring-frontend-performance-in-modern-browsers/index.md

 ### Browser APIs & Polyfills

-This covers the browser APIs (in "modern" browsers) and polyfills available to implement and measure the frontend performance of an application.
+Real User Monitoring can be implemented using browser APIs (in "modern" browsers) and polyfills available to measure the frontend performance of an application.
 There are also several open source packages and paid solutions that take care of most of these implementation details.
 As with most decisions, you'll have to decide if the costs and benefits are worth using one of these tools or reaching for the browser APIs.
-Regardless, it can be beneficial to have an idea of how these metrics are being measured.
+Regardless, it can be beneficial to have an idea of how these metrics are being measured under the hood.

 #### Measuring Time to First Byte (TTFB)